 Also call us if you’ve:

-- paid money to a suspected scammer
+- paid money to or had money stolen by a suspected scammer

 - bought gift cards or vouchers for a suspected scammer

 - downloaded fake apps or visited websites pretending to be official apps and sites.

 The helpdesk is open Monday to Friday, 8 am to 5 pm AEST.

 We can also put an interpreter on the line if you need help.